10.1 Rotational Variables

 A sphere of mass 1.0 kg and radius 0.5 m is attached to the end of a massless rod of length 3.0 m.
 The rod rotates about an axis that is at the opposite end of the sphere (see below).
 The system rotates horizontally about the axis at a constant 400 rev/min.
 After rotating at this angular speed in a vacuum, air resistance is introduced and provides a force on the sphere opposite to the direction of motion.
 What is the power provided by air resistance to the system 100.0 s after air resistance is introduced?

 A uniform rod of length L and mass M is held vertically with one end resting on the floor as shown below.
 When the rod is released, it rotates around its lower end until it hits the floor.
 Assuming the lower end of the rod does not slip, what is the linear velocity of the upper end when it hits the floor?

 An athlete in a gym applies a constant force of 50 N to the pedals of a bicycle at a rate of the pedals moving 60 rev/min.
 The length of the pedal arms is 30 cm.
 What is the power delivered to the bicycle by the athlete?

-A 2-kg block on a frictionless inclined plane at has a cord attached to a pulley of mass 1 kg and radius 20 cm (see the following figure). (a) What is the acceleration of the block down the plane? (b) What is the work done by the cord on the pulley?
+A 2-kg block on a frictionless inclined plane at has a cord attached to a pulley of mass 1 kg and radius 20 cm (see the following figure).
+The block slides a distance of 0.50 m. (a) What is the acceleration of the block down the plane? (b) What is the work done by the cord on the pulley?

 Small bodies of mass are attached to opposite ends of a thin rigid rod of length L and mass M. The rod is mounted so that it is free to rotate in a horizontal plane around a vertical axis (see below).
 What distance d from should the rotational axis be so that a minimum amount of work is required to set the rod rotating at an angular velocity